 Here is a photo before I started.

-Two of the keyboards are yellow like nutrias teeth and one (bottom one) is simply dirty.
+Two of the keyboards are yellow-like nutrias teeth and one (the bottom one) is simply dirty.
 A detailed method of whitening was described in my previous post, however, there are three hints worth mentioning.

 The second hint was posted in a comment section of my previous post about C64 refurbishing.
-Elwood89 (thanks, buddy!) suggested using stretch-wrap to eliminate excessive moist evaporation.
+Elwood89 (thanks, buddy!) suggested using the stretch wrap to eliminate excessive moist evaporation.
 I will have to try that approach someday.

 And finally, the third hint is my new discovery.

-I was doing keyboards whitening on Friday afternoon.
+I was doing keyboard whitening on Friday afternoon.
 Obviously, every Friday evening there is a lot happening …..

 … most probably (I cannot confirm that for sure :D) that was a direct cause of completely forgetting about keyboards.